 Students will not enter or remain in any school structure, conveyance, or on any school board facility without authorization by school personnel.
-A student will not be on the campus of another school other than his/her assigned school without the knowledge and consent of the ocials of that school.
-A student who refuses to leave allowed on any MEF/MPS campus, nor shall they attend any school function.
+A student will not be on the campus of another school other than his/her assigned school without the knowledge and consent of the officials of that school.
+A student who refuses to leave MPS property after being requested to do so is subject to arrest.
+Students under suspension or expulsion are not allowed on any MEF/MPS campus, nor shall they attend any school function.